 Try this: sit in a slumped position, rest your chin on your chest and take a deep breath.
 Then sit up straight in the chair and try it again.
 Do you fee the difference?
 Resting your chin on your chest stretches your spinal cord and brain stem.
 Slouching affects your respiration, heart rate and blood pressure, as well as reducing your lung capacity by as much as 30 percent.
 This reduction in oxygenated blood has been linked to headaches, neurological issues, depression, and heart disease.

-Dr. Greenwood has over 30 years experiencing diagnosing and treating neck and back problems.
+Your Nixa chiropractor, Dr. Hunter Greenwood DC ND, has over 30 years experiencing diagnosing and treating neck and back problems.
 If diagnosed early, chiropractic adjustments in conjunction with specific exercises and other therapies as needed can help correct the curvature and prevent lifelong difficulties.
-So call today at 417-725-6655 or click the link below to schedule your appointment and let the healing begin!
+So call today at (417) 725-6655 or click the link below to schedule your appointment and let the healing begin!